shresthagrawal/learnp2p/README.md

 The material will focus on making user understand the dictionary of libp2p, then find right documentation, and self apply it.

+>This workshop currently only focuses on the node.js implementation of libp2p!

 ## For Whom?
 Have you always heard the keyword `libp2p` but were never able to wrap your head around?
 Have you tried to undertand what the heck is a modular networking stack and then got deeper into `dht, multiadrs, nat transversal, and every networking term..` and never came out?
 Have you tried to learn libp2p but was frustated due to the awesome docs and ended up reading the source code?